ssj018/homelab/mds_work/mds_quater_review.md

 1. fix hpe server hardware issue

 ## What has been done
-1. hkg network change for sgx
+1. hkg network change for sgx(uat/production)
+2. setup network of csz(204 connect to 308)

+### 1/23 ~ 29
+1. hkg sgx production network setup
+2. install 2 new server at gds and office lab to  in setup nvme storage
+3. remote tech support for citrix,testlab,helpdesk
+4. test cszquote1's cpu high temperature issue